dl1ycf/piHPSDR-MacOS-Binary/README.md

 LOCALCW
 -------
-The program can generate CW from key/paddle attached to the SDR.
+The program is compiled such that a CW key/paddle connected to the radio can be used both for "internal" and "local" CW.
+Internal CW is selected by checking the "internal" box in the CW menu.
+In this case, the FPGA in the radio generates both the CW RF signal and the CW side tone.
-If you check "internal" in the CW menu, CW from the key is generated within the SDR.
+If you un-check the "internal" button, CW and sidetone is generated within piHPSDR.
+Normally "internal" CW is to be preferred, but if you need the CW side tone on the local MacOS audio (for example, from the built-in speakers of your Mac) then you must use local CW since "internal" CW will generate a sidetone only at the headphone jacket of your radio.

 STEMLAB
 -------